 - i.
 Establishes and clearly communicates to schools at the outset an intervention and problem-solving policy that states the general conditions that may trigger intervention and the types of actions and consequences that may ensue. - ii.
 Gives schools clear, adequate, evidence-based, and timely notice of contract violations or performance deficiencies. - iii.
 Allows schools reasonable time and opportunity for remediation in non-emergency situations. - iv.
+Applies professional discretion when intervention is needed and considers context and a range of effective solutions.

+v.
 Where intervention is needed, engages in intervention strategies that clearly preserve school autonomy and responsibility (identifying what the school must remedy without prescribing solutions) while clearly stating possible consequences for noncompliance.

-e) Public reporting.
+e.
+Public reporting.